Our people are central to everything we do.

 Duncan is a double graduate of the University of Aberdeen, holding a MA honours degree and a PhD both in History.
 He is civilly partnered to Neil and together they live in Inverness with Flora their dog.
 In his spare time, Duncan enjoys cooking, gardening and reading history books.

-He has skills in data analytics and risk management.
+Azraai is currently the Head of Financial Governance at the Offshore Petroleum Regulator for Environment and Decommissioning (OPRED).
+As a trained petroleum economist, he has skills in data analytics, data gathering and data management.
 His qualifications have been achieved in the US, Malaysia and in the UK.
-He has a passion for the performing arts and has lived in Aberdeen now for over 10 years.
+He has a passion for the performing arts, enjoys going to the theatre and the orchestra in particular, and has lived in Aberdeen now for over 10 years.

-Harry is a management consultant with over 30 years’ experience in the Oil and Gas Industry and has held senior management and Board positions with several international oil companies.
+Harry has recently retired as a management consultant with 35 years’ experience in the Oil and Gas Industry and has held senior management and Board positions with several international oil companies and other charities.
 He has expertise in HR, HSE, Performance Management and Change Management.
-Harry chairs the Aberdeen Performing Arts People Committee and chaired the Music Hall Redevelopment Strategic Board.
+Harry chairs the Aberdeen Performing Arts Organisational Development Sub Committee.
 Harry brings commercial acumen to Aberdeen Performing Arts, a passion for the arts and a belief in the positive impact the arts can have on young people.
 Harry was previously Deputy Chairman of Eden Court Highlands.
-He has an MBA from Heriot Watt University and a BA Hons from RGU in Business Studies.
+He has an MBA from Heriot Watt University and a BA Hons from Robert Gordon University in Business Studies.